-I left the most interesting for a dessert.
-As proper erectile function also depends on nitric oxide production, as it relaxes blood vessels in the penis too, letting blood fill the penis and harden.
+I left the most interesting for dessert.
+Proper erectile function also depends on nitric oxide production, as it relaxes blood vessels in the penis too, letting blood fill the penis and harden.
 There are two pathways in the body how NO- can be synthesized: through the L-arginine pathway or through the reduction of nitrate.

-The L-arginine pathway is very complicated and disruption on any of the steps of NO- formation can cause problems with erection.
+The L-arginine pathway is very complicated and disruption of any of the steps of NO- formation can cause problems with erection.
 It can happen at any age but the older your male partner will get the lower effectiveness of the L-arginine pathway is, and the importance of the alternative pathway grows.
 But in order for this alternative to work a high level of nitrates circulating in the blood is needed.
 A glass of nitrate-rich juices per day will keep NO levels high and blood flow to all organs.

 But don’t think that this drink should be only on the men’s list.
-Proper blood flow in the clitoris helps women to reach climax, anti inflammatory easier and enjoy more the process of intercourse.
+Proper blood flow in the clitoris helps women to reach climax, anti inflammatory easier, and enjoy the process of intercourse.

 So make one glass of beet juice for your partner, one for yourself, and enjoy your time together.
 But don't forget that nitrites will peak in blood only 2-3 hours after you drink juice.